joshua410RB/InfoPro-CW/README.md

 ## Testing
 1. FPGA UART Connection Test
+The ```local_computer/test_uart_handler.py``` script interfaces to the uart_handler function and requests certain actions from the user, subsequently verifying if the data is streamed correctly to the appropriate channels based on that.
+Before running this script, make sure that the FPGA has been set up and blasted with the necessary software.

 2. Server Connection/Load Test
 - The ```local_computer/test_client_server.py``` script is used to perform testing.
 To perform testing, run